MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/clipboard.md

 # Clipboard actions

-Set or get data from the clipboard.

-## Get started with clipboard actions

 Use the Clipboard actions to manipulate or extract the contents of your machine's clipboard.

 To retrieve the contents of the clipboard and store them in a variable, use the **Get clipboard text** action.